Can You Eat Eggplant if You Have a Fatty Liver?

 This is relevant because in the same article, it is suggested that people with fatty liver disease are at risk of low magnesium levels.

-How much eggplant is safe to eat with fatty liver?
+How much eggplant can you eat with fatty liver disease?

-Eggplant does contain solanine which acts as a poison in humans, according to The Encyclopedia of Nutrition and Good Health.
-The amount is very small though – and shouldn’t cause any issues.
+Eggplant does contain solanine which acts as a poison in humans – the solanine being a natural insecticide produced by the plant.
+However, the amount is very small for humans and shouldn’t cause any issues.

 I always told my son when he was little he can eat as many vegetables and fruits as he wants; this generally goes with eggplants also, but don’t take it literally.